jiiinal/University-TAs-Management-System/README.md

 TAs Functionalities: <br/>
 * TAs can register themselves on the system.<br/>
 * TAs will be able to login & logout of system.<br/>
-* TAs is able to send a ‘Stipend request’ to their respective faculty.<br/>
+* TAs can send a ‘Stipend request’ to their respective faculty.<br/>
-* TAs is able to see the status of their previous ‘Stipend request.’<br/>
+* TAs can see the status of their previous ‘Stipend request.’<br/>
-* TAs is able to see which professors they are assigned to.<br/>
+* TAs can see which professors they are assigned to.<br/>

 Students Functionalities: <br>
-* Students is able to login & logout of system. <br/>
+* Students can login & logout of system. <br/>
-* Students is able to provide feedback to the TA at the end of the semester.
+* Students can provide feedback to the TA at the end of the semester.
 <br/>

 # HomePage: <br/>